 It’s also good to charge these batteries fully before you use them.
 This way, there will be less chance that you’ll have to unnecessarily put it back on the charger.
 Remember, each rechargeable battery has a cycle life, and you don’t want to take it on and off the charger more often than you must.

 When the battery is fully charged, take it off the charger as soon as possible.
 If you leave it plugged in for a significant period, even after it has reached 10%, this can shorten your battery’s life.

 It’s also essential to preserve the batteries themselves.
 Some tips for storing your batteries include:

 - Wherever you are storing them, make sure that the batteries aren’t at risk of being crushed or punctured.
 Keep them in a sturdy container where you know they will be safe.

-- Make sure that you don’t store batteries with other metal objects, such as loose change or paper clips.
+- Ensure you don’t store batteries with other metal objects, such as loose change or paper clips.
 When batteries come into contact with other metal objects, even if they aren’t currently being used, they are at a higher risk of short-circuiting.
-This can then cause the batteries to leak, which not only damages the battery but releases battery acid that can be harmful to its surroundings and even to you.
+This can then cause the batteries to leak, which damages the battery and releases battery acid that can be harmful to its surroundings and even to you.

 - If you’re using 9V batteries, make sure not to remove the plastic caps until you’re using them.
 These caps are there for protective purposes.

 Many people don’t think that much about batteries.
-After all, they have expiration dates, so people just use those as a guide.
+After all, they have expiration dates, so people use those as a guide.
 If you start using a battery on its expiration date, you will usually be able to take advantage of 80% of its original charge.
-It’s good that you know this so that you know not to simply throw a battery away just because it has reached its expiration date.
+It’s good that you know this, so you know not to throw a battery away just because it has reached its expiration date.